edgedb/rfcs/text/1027-no-factoring.rst

 will allow overriding the presence or absence of the feature.

-We will do the same with a ``warn_old_scoping`` flag that will produce an error when path factoring is depended upon.
+We will do the same with a ``warn_old_scoping`` flag that will produce a warning when path factoring is depended upon.
 If both ``simple_scoping`` and ``warn_old_scoping`` are active, then only ``simple_scoping`` will apply.